 While ogling exotic succulents and redwood trees on a particular avenue, something purple caught my eye.
 Closing in on it, I recognized it as a spiffy new iPhone laying on the ground.
 My man picked up the girly gadget, and since the screen wasn’t locked, started calling people in the recent calls list.
 How else do you track down the owner?
 He made several unsuccessful attempts to reach a live human, then got inspired to open the contacts list and quickly located an entry labeled “Dad.”
 Ah, yes, that oughta do it.

 The phone owner’s Dad answered and seemed slightly confused as my boyfriend explained the situation.
 But before he could finish giving the man his contact information, a young woman suddenly appeared around the bend.
 “Did you guys find an iPhone?”

 “Oh, never mind, we found her!”
 Tony smiled and handed her the phone, explaining that her Dad was on the line.
 She looked mortified and told us she hadn’t spoken to her father in 13 years.
-She gave us each a hug, then walked away, greatly relieved while speaking tentatively into a little purple rectangle.
-And we walked the other way, marveling at what a well-oiled machine this universe is.
+She gave us each a hug, then walked away, relieved but also nervous, speaking tentatively into a little purple rectangle.
+We walked the other way, marveling at what a well-oiled machine this universe is.

-There is always a master plan in effect, despite the fact that our human minds can’t always see the blueprint until after the building’s been constructed.
-It was a potent reminder that there is no need to resist, to experience disappointment or disapproval of what happens in Life.
-If I simply allow the plot to unfurl, then higher mind is free to run the show, and it makes light-work of it all.
+There is always a benevolent master plan working behind the scenes, despite the fact that our human minds usually can’t see the blueprint until after the building’s fully constructed.
+If you feel inspired to do something or go somewhere or say something, but you wonder afterward, “Why did I do that?
+That was strange” then you can assume that somebody needed you to do that.
+The Universe is constantly maneuvering and working through us to weave its web of magical manifestation for all.
+There is no need to resist, to experience disappointment or disapproval of what happens in Life.
+Allow the plot to unfurl!
+Then Higher Mind is free to run the show… and make light-work of it all.